obrien-lab/cg_simtk_protein_folding/example/README.md

     - A log file is presented in each folder, containing the command used to run this demo (followed by `>`) and the terminal outputs.

+    - All Demos should be run in the input/ folder.

     - A README file is presented in each folder, containing the link to the source code.

     - The run time for these demos, except for `opt_nscal`, should be within one day on a normal desktop. `opt_nscal` will take about 11 days.